mahiman12/git-cmds/multipe-accounts.md

 1. Check for existing keys : ```ls -al ~/.ssh```

-2. Check if you have existing ```.pub``` keys :
+2. Check if you have existing ```.pub``` keys after step 1:
 ```
     id_rsa.pub
     id_ecdsa.pub
     id_ed25519.pub
 ```
-3. If you have an existing key then you have to make another single key, or you'll have to create two separate keys :
+1. If you have an existing key then you have to make another key, otherwise you'll have to create two separate keys :

    1. ```ssh-keygen -t rsa -b 4096 -C "work-email@example.com"```
-   2. In order to make two different keys, provide different file name, when prompted *Enter a file in which to save the key*
+   2. In order to make two different keys, provide different file name, when prompted ***Enter a file in which to save the key***

         ```Enter a file in which to save the key (/Users/you/.ssh/id_rsa): /Users/betterhalf/.ssh/id_work```
-    3. Add the paraphrases if you want to else press *Enter*
+    3. Press enter and You will be propmpted to Add paraphrases.
+Add if you want to else press **Enter**
-    4. Now, for personal github account, repeat the same process with different email id for the 1st step and for the second step you may use ```/Users/betterhalf/.ssh/id_mahiman``` as the file to save the key
+    4. Now, for personal github account, repeat the same process with different email id in the 1st step and in the second step you may use ```/Users/betterhalf/.ssh/id_mahiman``` different file name to save the key

-4. Now, check if you have config file present :
+2. Now, check if you have config file present :

    ```open ~/.ssh/config```